Molecular Conformation Generation via Shifting Scores: Experiment

 where $S_g$ and $S_r$ denote generated and ground truth conformations, respectively.
 Following some baselines \citep{xu2021geodiff,ganea2021geomol}, we set the threshold of COV $\delta=\SI{0.5}{\angstrom}$ for GEOM-QM9 and $\delta=\SI{1.25}{\angstrom}$ for GEOM-Drugs, and generate twice the number of ground truth conformation for evaluation.

 \textbf{Baselines}.
 We choose 5 state-of-the-art models for comparison: GeoMol~\citep{ganea2021geomol} is not a generative model that generates conformation by hand with predicted molecular information.
 CGCF~\citep{shi2021learning} is a two-step method, and ConfVAE~\citep{xu2021end} is a VAE-based model.
 ConfGF~\citep{shi2021learning} and GeoDiff~\citep{xu2021geodiff} are two similar works that are also diffusion-based.
-Other implementation details are provided in Appendix \ref{sec: Appendix for implementation details}